 You should bring clothing for participating in a physical sport.
 A tracksuit or jogging suit is suitable.
 Warm clothing is essential in winter and should include a pair of thin gloves.
 Other types of gloves such as skiing gloves are NOT suitable.
 Footwear should consist of a pair of jogging type training shoes.
 You should also bring loads of enthusiasm.

 Such is the strict training environment of solo student skydiving that you will need to receive refresher training each day before you can jump.
 The amount of refresher training required depends on the length of time from your last set of training.

-Refresher training takes place at 10:00 and 13.00 each Saturday and Sunday (and at 16:00/on Wednesdays in the summer), and cannot be guaranteed to take place outside of those times.
+Refresher training takes place at 10:00 and 13.00 each Saturday and Sunday (and at 16:00 in the summer), and cannot be guaranteed to take place outside of those times.

 There are several options available to you to start your solo skydiving career, this table will help illustrate the differences:

 |Jump Number||Exercise||Pay as you Go||Solo Freefall Package||Solo Licence Package||Progression Package|

 |2||Second Static Line||£40||£0||£0||£120|

 |10||15 Second Delay||£40||£40||£0||£40|